Non-radial implosion for compressible Euler and Navier-Stokes in $\mathbb{T}^3$ and $\mathbb{R}^3$: Appendix

 Let us recall that from the proof of \cite[Proposition 3.1]{Buckmaster-CaoLabora-GomezSerrano:implosion-compressible} we know that for $\xi > 0$, the solution lies to the left of $P_s$.
 In particular, it is inside the triangle delimited by $D_Z = 0$, $W=Z$ and $W=W_0$.

 \textbf{Part II.1.
 Showing that the solution lies in $N_W < 0$.} Let us show moreover that the solution has to lie in the region where $N_W < 0$.
-It is easy to check $N_W = 0$ describes a parabola in $(W, Z)$ coordinates (it has discriminant $\frac{9-14\gamma+9\gamma^2}{16} > 0$).
-One can solve that second-degree equation and get that the right branch of the parabola is parametrized in terms of $Z$ as
+It is easy to check $N_W = 0$ describes a hyperbola in $(W, Z)$ coordinates (it has discriminant $\frac{9-14\gamma+9\gamma^2}{16} > 0$).
+One can solve that second-degree equation and get that the right branch of the hyperbola is parametrized in terms of $Z$ as

 It satisfies the following properties: \begin{itemize} \item $N_W(W, Z) < 0$ for every $W>p_W(Z)$.
 That is, $N_W < 0$ for points to the right of the branch. \item The minimum of $p_W(Z)$ is zero and it is achieved at $Z = 0$.
 That is, the leftmost point of the branch is $(0, 0)$. \item $p_W(Z)$ is decreasing for $Z < 0$ and increasing for $Z > 0$. \item $(p_W(Z), Z)$ lies on the plane $S > 0$ (that is $p_W(Z) - Z > 0$) whenever $Z < 0$. \end{itemize}